fluent/fluentd-docs-gitbook/plugins/input/tail.md

 The number of reading lines at each IO.

-If you see "Size of the emitted data exceeds `buffer_chunk_limit`." log with `in_tail`, set smaller value.
+If you see "chunk bytes limit exceeds for an emitted event stream" log with `in_tail`, set smaller value.